rinukkusu/encrypted-hetzner-cloud-with-nextcloud/Readme.md

 ![data directory](images/18-set-data-directory.png)

-Disable nextcloud, move over all files and enable it again:
+Disable nextcloud, move over all files, if there are already any and enable it again:

 ```bash
 snap disable nextcloud